Our Special Educational Needs Coordinator (SENCo) is

 Please also read our school SEND Information Report and our SEND policy (both below) for further information about how we support our children at Whitton with their SEND.

 For parents/ carers please remember that the first port of call for any concerns is your child’s class teacher.
-However, Mrs Cullimore is also available to discuss matters or meet with you.
+However, Mrs Walker or Mrs Cullimore is also available to discuss matters or meet with you.
 Please talk to your child’s class teacher about this, call the school on 01473 741225 or book a meeting via the school office.
 Additionally you can also submit a comment using our website – click on ‘About us’ and then ‘Contact details’ and scroll down to the contact form.

 An overview of our school's SEND provision